 The DMARC record published on your domain will have a similar syntax:

 v = DMARC1; p = none; rua = mailto: firstname.lastname@example.org; ruf = mailto: dk @ bounce.apple.com, mailto: email@example.com

 To check if the DMARC record has been correctly applied to your domain, use this tool: https://dmarcian.com/dmarc-inspector/.

 Currently, DMARC is the most effective solution to fight domain spoofing, even if the war to keep the bad guys away from our emails is not completely won.
 The question that still remains hard to answer is how to be sure that a domain with a valid DMARC signature really belongs to the brand it pretends to.
-The solution lies with BIMI (Brand Indicator for Message Identification)- stay tuned for next week’s blog about this topic!
+The solution lies with BIMI (Brand Indicator for Message Identification) – read about all about it in our latest blog!